nus-cs2103-AY2122S2/tp/docs/team/hanjiyao.md

     * chain &&
     * range from/ to/
   * Developer Guide:
-    * Documentation on how multiple commands binds together
+    * Documentation on how multiple commands bind together

 * **Community**:
   * `to be added soon`